-Mind in Somerset is governed by a non-executive board.
-Board members oversee the direction and strategy of the charity, holding the senior management team to account and scrutinising their decisions.
+Mind in Somerset is governed by a non-executive board which oversees the direction and strategy of the charity.
 Board members serve on an unpaid, voluntary basis.

-We are fortunate to have a strong board of trustees with diverse experience and skills.
-We are proud to include service users on our board, as well as people with experience in mental health, law, finance, management and a range of other disciplines.
+The current board has diverse experience and skills which includes mental health, finance, IT, management and a range of other disciplines.
 More than half of the members of our board have lived experience of poor mental health.